Bearded seal: Evolutionary history

 Bearded seal fossils have been found to be as old as the early to mid Pleistocene.
 These early fossils were found in northern regions like England, Alaska, and Sweden, as well as the North Sea and the Champlain Sea.

 Bearded seals, like all true seals, belong to the family Phocidae which is one of the three families in the clade Pinnipedia, along with Otariidae and Odobenidae.
 Pinnipeds are thought to have originated 27 to 25 million years ago during the late Oligocene period.
 One hypothesis for the evolution of pinnipeds is that pinnipeds are a diphyletic group and otariids and odobenids are more closely related to bears, and phocids are more closely related to mustelids like weasels.
 Another hypothesis suggests that pinnipeds are a monophyletic group that descended from a single ancestor.
 This has been more supported by phylogenetic analysis than the diphylectic hypothesis.
 One such study suggests that phocids are sister taxa to the common ancestor to both otariids and odobenids.

-Bearded seals belong to the subfamily Phocinae.
-This subfamily is thought to have evolved after the subfamily Monachinae.
-Alternative phylogenies show the bearded seal being most closely related to the ribbon seal or the hooded seal.
-However, molecular evidence suggests that hooded seals are their close relatives.
+Bearded seals belong to the subfamily Phocinae (Northern Hemisphere seals).
+Phocinae can be further divided into three clades: Erignathini (bearded seals), Cystophorini (hooded seals), and Phocini (all remaining genera).
+Bearded seals are the sister taxa to the common ancestor of Cystophorini and Phocini.